GameServerManagers/LinuxGSM-Docs/Email.md

 emailfrom="" # Sender email, useful if you have an FQDN with proper email settings
 ````

-You can test the email feature using `email-test`
+You can test the email feature using `test-alert`
 ````bash
 ./gameserver test-alert
 ````